Synopsis:

 There are four classes in Hood: Outlaws & Legends with varying abilities and skills to help pull off the heist.
 The Ranger can use their longbow to take out foes from afar; The Hunter can go invisible to steal the key unnoticed and assassinate enemies; The Brawler hammers foes with brute strength and can hold open gates; The Mystic can heal the team and reveal nearby enemies.
 Each plays differently with varying degrees of skill required.

-Close combat in Hood: Outlaws & Legends needs the most work, although it’s noticeably also the way the game wants you to play as the least.
+Close combat in Hood: Outlaws & Legends needs the most work, although it’s noticeably also the way the game wants you to play the least.
 You can lock on to enemies and parry them, but the animations often leave a lot to be desired, and you’re not sure if you hit someone or not.
-Thanks to the games stamina system, this doesn’t become a spam contest, and instead, you’ll have to attack, run and use abilities wisely.
-On the opposite end, landing headshots with The Ranger feels fantastic, and thanks to the limited amount of arrows you can carry, you must make every shot count.
+Thanks to the game’s stamina system, this doesn’t become a spam contest, and instead, you’ll have to attack, run and use abilities wisely.
+On the opposite end, landing headshots with The Ranger feels fantastic, and thanks to the limited arrows you can carry, you must make every shot count.